keerthimohan93/socketIO/ReadMe.md

 You will see the application running on localhost:3000

-Note: You can open multiple instances and checkout the chat application.
+Note:You can open multiple instances of localhost:3000 and checkout the chat application.